 Celcius

 Celsius Network was a cryptocurrency lending company.
 Customers could deposit Bitcoin and Ethereum into a Celsius wallet to earn a percentage yield.
 Celcius promised yield percentages up to 10%.
-Customers could also borrow borrow money by using their bitcoin as collateral.
+Customers could also borrow money by using their bitcoin as collateral.
 The company had lent $8 billion to clients and managed nearly $12 billion in assets when it went bankrupt.
 It is unknown how much of the borrowed money can actually be given back to the customers.

 How many more are we going to see this year?